This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 When weighing your puppies try to be as consistent as possible.
 If you’re not consistent with your weighings then you will notice a lot more fluctuation in your puppy weight chart.

 - Weigh your puppies right after feedings.
 We prefer doing it this way because puppies are usually more docile and easier to weigh.
-Also, you’ll see a lot of fluctuation in weights if some days you weigh before feedings and some days after.
+Also, you’ll see a lot of fluctuation in weights if some days you weigh before feedings some days after.

 How Much Weight Should A Newborn Puppy Gain Per Day?